A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Equilibrium analysis

-for $x \geq 0$ form a Nash equilibrium.
-Under an additional bound on the impact of buyers (resp.~sellers) the uniqueness of the fixed point $\mu$ along with the uniqueness of the best response show that also the equilibrium is unique in the class of equilibria that have a continuous aggregate rate $\mu$ with the property that $\eta\mu$ is non-increasing.
-In general, we cannot rule out the existence of an equilibrium rate that is not monotone towards the end of the trading period.
+\begin{remark} \begin{itemize} \item[(i)] In general, we cannot rule out the existence of an equilibrium rate that is not monotone towards the end of the trading period.
 In case $\E[\nu] = 0$, for instance, the unique equilibrium within the previously mentioned class is given by $\mu \equiv 0$.
-However, we cannot rule out the existence of an equilibrium rate that changes it sign infinitely often.
-Such equilibria are much less ``focal'' and hence not relevant.
+However, we cannot rule out the existence of an equilibrium rate that changes its sign infinitely often.
+Such equilibria are much less ``focal'' and are therefore not relevant.

-Finally, we note that the convergence from the $N$-player game to the MFG can be obtained by the argument in \cite{FHH-2023} by noting that the terminal value in \eqref{eq:terminal_condtion} is bounded in $\delta$.
+\item[(ii)] Note that the convergence result in \cite{FHH-2023} depends only on the initial distribution restricted to the positive half-space, whereas the convergence result in this paper allows for initial distributions defined over the entire space. \end{itemize} \end{remark}